Did you miss it? Watch the Live Stream video and view pictures of Fall 2016 Commencement:

 Class rings may be purchased through the college bookstore on any campus.
 If you or any of your guests need to request disability-related accommodations, please contact Disability Support Services at least one week before commencement.
 Please note that seating will be provided for guests using wheelchairs.

 Graduates will be in full academic regalia (cap, gown, tassel).
+All tassels should be worn on the right side.
 The standard approved academic regalia are black gown for Certificates and Associates, green gown for Bachelor's, and mortar board with tassel.
 In addition, the following are the approved academic regalia for Honor's societies members: